shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "It’s easy!
 Like this!"
 Mudrich laid on her belly, put her palms on the ground, and lifted up with her elbows, pivoting at the tips of her toes.
 "See?"

 "Ok."
-Ersie followed the steps, but was barely able to get her torso off the ground.
+Ersie followed the steps but was barely able to get her torso off the ground.
 "Am I doing it right?"

 "You have to lift all the way."
 Wryonin huffed.

 "Oh."
 Ersatzica collapsed onto the ground.
 She tried again and did some full-hearted but ultimately pathetic pushups.
 When Mudrich and Wryonin finished theirs, she joined them in the stretching.
 Hopefully, being in the back, the coach wolf wouldn't notice that she didn’t do a single complete pushup.

 The group did several stretches designed to prevent injury.
 After a few more, the coach wolf yelled, "Stretching done!
-Do 5 laps around the trail, and meet me back here." *AWOOO!* “Go!”
+Do 5 laps around the trail and meet me back here." *AWOOO!* “Go!”

 The trio turned to follow the pack, but the coach wolf stopped them.
 "Not you three."